yorickyeng/yorickyeng/README.md

     <img src="https://skillicons.dev/icons?theme=light&i=ableton,kotlin,androidstudio,gradle,java,js,html,css,python,cpp,django,figma,photoshop,premiere">
 </p>

-💬 I am a beginner Android developer with experience in Kotlin, Java, and modern development tools.
-I am passionate about creating mobile applications, learning new technologies, and constantly improving my skills.
+💬 I love Kotlin and developing Android apps.

 ⚡Currently studying at:

-- BMSTU (Bauman Moscow State Technical University) at the department of IU3 ("Information Systems and Technologies") (2nd year)
+- BMSTU (Bauman Moscow State Technical University) at the department of IU3 ("Information Systems and Technologies") (2nd course)

 - VK Education (ex.
-Technopark) in the course "Mobile Developer on Android"
+Technopark) in the course "Mobile Developer on Android" 2024/2025

 - Digital Department of BMSTU in the specialization "Android Developer 2024/2025"

 - Completed the T-Bank course "Android Development at BMSTU" (Fall 2024)

-👯 Проекты:
+👯 Pet-projects:

 - The Witcher IU3 [The Witcher IU3](https://github.com/yorickyeng/the-witcher-iu3). А strategic Android game blending Heroes of Might and Magic III mechanics with the dark world of The Witcher.